puppetlabs/puppetserver/documentation/services_master_puppetserver.markdown

 Puppet Server is one of two recommended ways to run the Puppet master service; the other is [a Rack server][rack].
 Today they're mostly equivalent --- Puppet Server is easier to set up and performs better under heavy loads, but they provide the same services.
 In the future, Puppet Server's features will further surpass the Rack Puppet master, and we plan to eventually disable Rack support.

-> Puppet Enterprise 3.7 uses Puppet Server by default.
+> Puppet Enterprise 3.7 and later uses Puppet Server by default.
 You do not need to manually install or configure it.

 This page describes the generic requirements and run environment for Puppet Server; for practical instructions, see the docs for [installing](./install_from_packages.markdown) and [configuring](./configuration.markdown) it.
-For details about invoking the `puppet master` command, see [the `puppet master` man page](/references/3.7.latest/man/master.html).
+For details about invoking the `puppet master` command, see [the `puppet master` man page](/references/latest/man/master.html).

 ## Supported Platforms